shadowaxe99/McScheduler/README.md

 - utils.py: This file is intended to hold utility functions that can be used across the project.
 It's currently a placeholder file.

+- customization_options.py: This file contains the customization options for the AI assistant.

+- deal_negotiation.py: This file contains the deal negotiation logic for the AI assistant.

+- dietary_accommodation_tracking.py: This file contains the dietary accommodation tracking logic for the AI assistant.

+- email_integration.py: This file contains the email integration logic for the AI assistant.

+- event_reminders.py: This file contains the event reminders logic for the AI assistant.

+- follow_up_management.py: This file contains the follow up management logic for the AI assistant.

+- food_ordering_integration.py: This file contains the food ordering integration logic for the AI assistant.

+- food_recommendations.py: This file contains the food recommendations logic for the AI assistant.

+- group_meal_coordination.py: This file contains the group meal coordination logic for the AI assistant.

+- interactive_cooking_workshops.py: This file contains the interactive cooking workshops logic for the AI assistant.

+- meal_time_integration.py: This file contains the meal time integration logic for the AI assistant.

+- natural_language_processing.py: This file contains the natural language processing logic for the AI assistant.

+- openai_integration.py: This file contains the OpenAI integration logic for the AI assistant.

+- smart_menu_suggestions.py: This file contains the smart menu suggestions logic for the AI assistant.

+- timezone_management.py: This file contains the timezone management logic for the AI assistant.

+- virtual_food_experiences.py: This file contains the virtual food experiences logic for the AI assistant.

+- virtual_tasting_sessions.py: This file contains the virtual tasting sessions logic for the AI assistant.

+- whisper_api_integration.py: This file contains the Whisper API integration logic for the AI assistant.

 ## Detailed Instructions on How to Run the Application

 In its current state, you can interact with the application by running the main.py script and typing input into the console.
 Here's how you can do this: